obviyus/SuperSeriousBot/README.md

 ## Introduction

-SuperSeriousBot is an asynchronous Telegram bot with modular commands, SQLite-backed state, and API-key-gated optional features.
+SuperSeriousBot is an asynchronous Telegram bot with modular commands, Turso-backed state, and API-key-gated optional features.

 ## ✨ Features